Social distancing in networks: A web-based interactive experiment: Experimental Design

 There are two benefits to practicing social distancing.
 First, if the individual is randomly picked to be patient zero, then she becomes infected with $50\%$ probability, rather than for sure.
 Second, any individual who practices distancing cannot transmit COVID-19 to others or contract it from infected individuals.
 In the example in \Cref{fig:round_flow_main}, patient zero decided to not practice social distancing, hence she becomes infected.

 COVID-19 then spreads through the network from infected to healthy individuals who do not practice social distancing through contagion with a known probability $\alpha \in (0,1)$.
-The bottom panels of \Cref{fig:round_flow_main} show a possible spread in the example with three individuals infected and two healthy ones at the end of the contagion process.
-At the end of the round, healthy individuals receive a benefit of $b=100$ points, whereas those infected receive zero benefit.
+The bottom panels of \Cref{fig:round_flow_main} show a possible spread in the example with three individuals infected and two healthy ones at the end of the contagion process.\footnote{The algorithm that we use is iterative and relies on the idea that each of the infected agents interacts with other agents exactly once.
+As a result, in a star network there may be at most two stages of contagion, whereas a complete network with five nodes permits at most four stages (for further details see Online \Cref{sec:model}).} At the end of the round, healthy individuals receive a benefit of $b=100$ points, whereas those infected receive zero benefit.
 Any individual who chose to practice social distancing pays the cost $c=35$ points, irrespective of their final infection status.

 Assuming self-interested fully rational agents, the model predicts that the pure strategy Nash equilibrium outcomes will be inefficient for a wide range of parameter values.
 In fact, given an arbitrary network, it is possible to fully characterize both equilibrium and efficient outcomes.\footnote{See Online Appendix for the full characterization.} In particular, we show that, depending on the network structure, the equilibrium number of agents practicing social distancing can be below the efficient number.
 In this model, social distancing is essentially a merit good so it exhibits positive externalities -- welfare loss may therefore occur in the absence of intervention.